Sydney Twelve

 There was an active campaign for the release of the Sydney Twelve and other IWW members held in prison.
-The Defence and Release Committee was established at the behest of Henry Boote, Editor of the Australian Workers' Union weekly paper, The Worker, and of Ernie Judd, delegate from the Municipal Workers Union on Labor Council of New South Wales.
+The Defence and Release Committee was established at the behest of Henry Boote, Editor of the Australian Workers' Union weekly paper The Worker, and of Ernie Judd, delegate from the Municipal Workers Union on Labor Council of New South Wales.
 Supporters included Percy Brookfield, the member for Sturt (Broken Hill) in the New South Wales Legislative Assembly, and the poet Lesbia Harford.
-Unions such as the Ship Painters and Dockers Union were active in the campaign.
+Unions such as the Ship Painters and Dockers Union were also active in the campaign.

 The Labor Council of New South Wales commissioned a report into the case in 1918, and an enquiry into the case was also conducted by Justice Philip Street.
 Both the trade union report and the judicial report found problems with the case, for example the chief witness, Scully, had concocted evidence which he gave at the trial.

-After the Storey Labor Government was elected in New South Wales on 20 March 1920, Justice Norman Ewing was appointed to inquire into the trial and sentencing.
+After the Storey Labor government was elected in New South Wales on 20 March 1920, Justice Norman Ewing was appointed to inquire into the trial and sentencing.
 The judge found that Grant, Beattie, Larkin and Glynn may have been involved in conspiracy of a seditious nature, but recommended that they be released.
 Six of the men, the judge found, were not "justly or rightly" convicted of sedition: Teen, Hamilton, McPherson, Moore, Besant and Fagin.
 King was considered rightly convicted of sedition, but recommended for immediate release.
 Reeve was found to have been rightly convicted of arson.
 However the judge also rejected any suggestion that the men had been framed.
 Ten of the men were released in August 1920, and King and Reeve slightly later.

 The folksinger Andy Irvine composed a song memorialising the Sydney Twelve, called "Gladiators", released on a record in March 2001.